IBM/virtual-mirror-for-ecommerce/TROUBLESHOOTING.md

 ```

 #### 2. Problems related to MobileFirst Foundation Server
-* During step 5.2 if you are unable to add server and if you get some message as shown below,
+* During step 5.2 if you are unable to add server and if you get some message as shown bellow,
 ```
 $ mfpdev server add
 ?
 Enter the name of the new server profile: MyServer